 BORREGO SPRINGS, California – Hot.
 Desolate.
 Sublime.
 With temps soaring in the triple digits, summer was definitely no man's land in this tiny town of 2,500 residents, three hours southeast of Los Angeles.
 But for an urbanite like myself, it proved an idyllic time to discover the monastic-like silence of Borrego Springs, California's Secret Desert.

 There's not a single traffic light or restaurant chain and only a dozen streetlights.
 Borrego Springs is the quintessential balm for the soul, a surreal alternative to its bourgeois neighbor, Palm Springs.
-It also has one of the blackest night skies in the US, so much so that it was recently deemed California's only Dark Sky Community.
+It also has one of the blackest night skies in the US, so much so that it has been deemed California's only Dark Sky Community.
 It's Disneyland for the stargazer.

 Traveling from Temecula to Borrego Springs by Highway S-22, as the car crested the hill, I gasped.
 Seeing the sprawling valley — most of it the Anza-Borrego Desert State Park, at 600,000 acres, the largest park of the lower 48 United States — with its black, jutting rocks and ocotillo-speckled landscape was enough to deem this adventure a success.

 With visions of frolicking in their ornate, Olympic-size pool, our group headed to one of the best motels in Borrego Springs, The Palms at Indian Head.
 Once a swinging hangout in the 1950s for Hollywood jetsetters like Clark Gable and Marilyn Monroe, it's now a practical, clean bungalow with great mid-century bones.